CNC vs. 3D printing

 This versatility often allows prototyping to take place using the same material that will be used to create the final product, which lends itself to increased accuracy in the early- to mid-project stages.

-3D printing is a bit more limited in its material options, typically making use of thermoplastics or resins in most cases depending on machine.
+3D printing is a bit more limited in its material options, typically making use of thermoplastics or resins in most cases depending on the CNC machine.
 This can result in the final product not being as robust as one made from metal or wood.

 CNC machines are also known for their immense precision, with many offering a repeatability of plus or minus .001 inches.
 This also helps achieve a superior finish and surface quality that in many cases means the product can be shipped directly to its destination once the project is complete.